kramse/howto-camps/checklist-bornhack.md

 ## 100G equipment
 - [ ] Arista 7150S
 - [ ] Mellanox SN2700 switch
-- [ ] PCs with Bluefield cards
-- [ ] Small Dell with 10G
-- [ ] Cables
+- [ ] DAC Cables -- 10G and QSFP mixed

-# Workshop Servers and Stuff
-This part is a bit personal, I bring a lot of computers to play with, YMMV:

 - [ ] Internet in a box
-- [ ] Arista
-- [ ] Dell small server and tower
+- [ ] Dell small server and tower with Bluefield cards
-- [ ] Extra 10G cards
-- [ ] Twinax cables
-- [ ] XPC with small server 10G

 # My Computers and extras